ufs-community/ufs-weather-model/README.md

 The build system is regularly tested on [Tier-1 platforms]( https://github.com/ufs-community/ufs-weather-model/wiki/Regression-Test-Policy-for-Weather-Model-Platforms-and-Compilers).
-Configurations for other platforms that are available with UFS should be used with the understanding that they are not regularly tested and users will have to adapt those to make it work.
+Configurations for other platforms that are available with UFS should be used with the understanding that they are not regularly tested, and users will have to adapt the code to make it work on those platforms.

 # Disclaimer